Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: Introduction

 \section{Introduction}

-With the emergence of beyond 5G (B5G) and 6G systems, the growing demand for massive connectivity and limited spectrum resources necessitates high spectral efficiency and enhanced user access \cite{9509294}.
-Non-orthogonal multiple access (NOMA), by enabling power-domain multiplexing, improves spectrum utilization and mitigates access congestion \cite{9693417}.
-Its integration with advanced wireless technologies has shown great promise in dense multi-user scenarios \cite{10504837}.
-Meanwhile, reconfigurable intelligent surface (RIS) has gained attention for its ability to reconfigure wireless channels via low-cost passive elements, enhancing coverage, energy efficiency, and interference control \cite{10596064}.
+In the upcoming sixth-generation (6G) networks, the ever-growing demand for massive connectivity under limited spectrum resources calls for higher spectral efficiency and more efficient user access \cite{9509294,10147045}.
+Reconfigurable intelligent surface (RIS) has emerged as a promising and innovative technology, owing to its ability to reconfigure wireless propagation environments through low-cost passive elements, thereby enhancing coverage, energy efficiency, and interference management \cite{10596064}.
+On the other hand, as one of the key technologies proposed in fifth-generation (5G) networks, non-orthogonal multiple access (NOMA) has been extensively investigated for its potential to improve spectrum utilization and achieve massive connectivity.
+In particular, in power-domain (PD) NOMA, multiple users share the same spectrum resources and use successive interference cancellation (SIC) to enable multi-user detection \cite{9693417}.
+The integration of NOMA with advanced wireless technologies has demonstrated great promise in dense multi-user scenarios \cite{10504837}.

 Although conventional RIS enhances communication performance, its reflection-only capability limits full-space coverage and user support.
 To overcome this, simultaneously transmitting and reflecting reconfigurable intelligent surface (STAR-RIS) has been introduced, enabling each element to simultaneously or selectively transmit and reflect signals \cite{9570143}, thus extending RIS functionality to both sides and enhancing deployment flexibility \cite{10133841}.
 On this basis, integrating STAR-RIS with NOMA has gained attention due to its potential for improved spectral efficiency.
-Recent studies have explored STAR-RIS-NOMA in diverse scenarios, including multi-user communication \cite{9863732}, covert transmission \cite{10380743}, URLLC \cite{10440372}, ISAC \cite{10472878}, and full-duplex systems \cite{10820060}, demonstrating its adaptability to complex communication demands.
+Recent studies have explored STAR-RIS-NOMA in diverse scenarios, including multi-user communication \cite{9863732}, covert transmission \cite{10380743}, ultra-reliable and low-latency communications (URLLC) \cite{10440372}, integrated sensing and communications (ISAC) \cite{10472878}, and full-duplex systems \cite{10820060}, demonstrating its adaptability to complex communication demands.